Work · 2022–present

 Oak Grove transforms authentic 19th-century Japanese stencils into woven jacquard blankets, throw pillows, and other home decor goods.
 Each pattern begins as katagami: a hand-carved stencil used for dyeing traditional textiles like kimono, furoshiki, and nōren.

 After launching in the US, the brand expanded to the UK (2024) and Japan (2025).
-Everything was built from scratch: brand identity, full product line, multi-market Shopify infrastructure with English and Japanese storefronts, and a sourcing and curation pipeline for stencil artwork.
+Everything else was built from scratch: brand identity, full product line, multi-market Shopify infrastructure with English and Japanese storefronts, and a sourcing and curation pipeline for stencil artwork.

 Original 19th-century Japanese katagami stencil — the On the Dot pattern